sirigere/devjots/_posts/2018-11-28-blogging-with-Github Pages.md

 ##### Identify the provider to host
 This took a little while to decide on.
 There are many options out there.
 I decided to host this blog site using Github Pages as it offered me below advantages
-* Adding a blog post is as simple as commiting a markdown page and pushing it to Github
+* Adding a blog post is as simple as commiting a markdown page and pushing it to Github.
-* I do not have any private content to protect against
-* Content in the site is static and Github can only host static content.
-This also meant I now need to learn new tools like
-	* Jekyll: Jekyll is one of the most used static site generator.
-They have excellent [tutorial](https://jekyllrb.com/docs/step-by-step) for onboarding.
-Jekyll is based on Ruby.
-As a windows user, you can follow the [steps](https://jekyllrb.com/docs/installation/windows/) to install Ruby.
-	* Configuring custom domain: This involve updating DNS records @ GoDaddy as well as at Github Pages.
-Github Pages got excellent [documentation](https://help.github.com/categories/customizing-github-pages/) for the same.
+* Github Pages can only serve static pages.
+Github Pages use Ruby based Jekyll static site generator.
+Whenever you checkin, CI/CD pipeline starts a Jekyll based build to generate the static pages for your site.
+Below are some of the notes related to Jekyll.
+	* If you are a windows user like me, you would have to install Ruby on your machine to start with.
+This [page](https://jekyllrb.com/docs/installation/windows/) guides you with steps to follow to install both Ruby and Jekyll.
+	* To build a site locally from command prompt, run command <code>jekyll build</code>
+	* To build and run a site locally from command prompt, run command <code>jekyll serve</code>
+	* This [page](https://jekyllrb.com/docs/step-by-step/01-setup/) provides step by step guid to get started on Jekyll
+	* Configure DNS records to point to Githup Pages.
+Added A Record entries following the documentation from the [page](https://help.github.com/articles/setting-up-an-apex-domain/#configuring-a-records-with-your-dns-provider).
+	* Configure Github Pages to use custom domain.
+Used the documentation from the [page](https://help.github.com/articles/adding-or-removing-a-custom-domain-for-your-github-pages-site/)
-* Github Pages is a free offering
+* This service is free

 ##### Site to support https
 Out of the box, Github Pages work with [Let’s Encrypt](https://letsencrypt.org/) to provide free Domain Validation (DV) certificates.
 These cerificates are valid for 90 days.
 We should ask for a new certificates to renew the old one.
 This is automated through ACME protocol.
 Github does automatic renewal for you.

 ##### Have a simple mechanism for posting new blogs
-As Github uses [Jekyll](https://jekyllrb.com) all I have to do is check in a new mark down file for posting a new blog.
+As Github uses [Jekyll](https://jekyllrb.com).
+By default Jekyll is blog aware.
+With this, all I have to do is check in a new mark down file for posting a new blog.
+Refer to [Pages](https://jekyllrb.com/docs/posts/) for details